-Every single tileset in the game has at least one dummy tile, that almost always acts randomly.
+Every single tileset in the game has at least one dummy tile, which almost always acts randomly.
 One time it can spawn wind effect, other times it can act as another tile, or just be a decoration.
-It doesn't have a specific graphic either - it grabs random pieces from the tileset's tiles and puts them together.
+It doesn't have a specific graphic, either - it grabs random pieces from the tileset's tiles and puts them together.

 All tutorial rooms (except for one in The Great Cave Offensive, again) have unseen ceiling tiles at the top.
 Because the camera is locked in place, it's impossible to see them normally.
 There are a whole 12 tiles that go unseen because of this.

-For some reason, most if not all tilesets used for the Halberd, including the version in Milky Way Wishes sub-game, have weird unused tiles.
+For some reason, most if not all tilesets used for the Halberd, including the version in Milky Way Wishes, have weird unused tiles.
 Not only do they look weird, they have many, many duplicates of each other spread all over the tilesets!